mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 			- mRNA breakdown rates are controlled
 			- **Micro-RNA** (miRNA)
 				- Regulates gene expression through RNA interference
-				- miRNA binds to any complementary mRNA sequence and
+				- miRNA binds to any complementary mRNA sequence and represses it
+			- **Small interfering RNA (siRNA)
+				- From RNA encoded outside the cells genome
+				- Often used by viruses